gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 in SCTP is responsible for certificate policies, certificate chain validation, and identity authentication (HTTPS does for example match the hostname with a subjectAltName of type dNSName).
-The application using DTLS in SCTP define what the identity is and how it is encoded and the client and server MUST use the same identity format.
+The application using DTLS in SCTP defines what the identity is and how it is encoded and the client and server MUST use the same identity format.
 Guidance on server certificate validation can be found in [I-D.ietf-uta-rfc6125bis].
 DTLS in SCTP enables periodic transfer of mutual revocation information (OSCP stapling) every time a new parallel connection is set up.
-All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.¶
+All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.

 It is possible to authenticate DTLS endpoints based on IP addresses in certificates.
 SCTP associations can use multiple IP addresses per SCTP